AdaCore/learn/intro_to_ada.rst

 semantically significant units.
 Additionally they will allow the programmer to generally compile his program faster by leveraging separate compilation.

-While the ``with`` clause indicates a dependency, you can see in the example above that you still need to prefix the use of entities from the week package by the name of the package.
+While the :ada:`with` clause indicates a dependency, you can see in the example above that you still need to prefix the use of entities from the week package by the name of the package.

-A ``with`` clause *has* to happen in the prelude of a compilation unit.
+A :ada:`with` clause *has* to happen in the prelude of a compilation unit.
 It is not allowed anywhere else.

 .. admonition:: In other languages